pkoelich/Vancouver_CityScope/README.md

 A commonly used measure adopted by Statistics Canada is that if shelter costs are more than 30% of income, then housing is considered unaffordable<sup>5</sup>.
 Statistics Canada collects data of how many households spend more than 30% of their income on shelter.
 This is a 25% dataset, so we are able to show proportionally how many households are spending more than 30% of their income on housing per census geography.

 Calculation:
-A = number of households spending less than 30% of their income on shelter costs.
+- A = number of households spending less than 30% of their income on shelter costs.
-B = number of households spending more than 30% of their income on shelter costs.
+- B = number of households spending more than 30% of their income on shelter costs.
-Total = total number of households (A + B)
+- Total = total number of households (A + B)
-This is then normalized to to a scale from 0 to 1 Housing Cost Burden Index =[B Total − A Total+1] 2
+- This is then min-max normalized to to a scale from 0 to 1
+- Housing Cost Burden Index =[B Total − A Total+1] 2

 A value of 0 for this index means that none of the households in this census tract are cost-burdened by housing, and a value of 1 means that all of them are.